Using the ACE study in Family Court

 Perhaps the most disturbing ACE statistic is that in the United States, we allow one-quarter of our children to be sexually abused.
 There are other studies with similar results, but ACE used a methodology that eliminated the possibility of false reports.
 This is important because the myth that women and children frequently make false reports of abuse is one of the biggest impediments to preventing child sexual abuse.
 Although mothers make deliberate false reports of child sexual abuse less than two percent of the time, the Meier Study found courts believe these reports only 15% of the time and only 2% when alleged abusers use the alienation tactic.
 The frequency of the catastrophic failure to believe victims is caused by bias, sexism, and deeply flawed practices.
 Accordingly, protective mothers involved in cases that may involve child sexual abuse should make the court aware of the problem and ask that the court take a fresh look at the issues based on ACE and other reliable scientific research.

 Judges are used to the standard practices that the research proves are harmful to children.
 They are generally proud or at least defensive about past decisions.
-This means that protective mothers not only have to provide compelling information but also have to present it in a way the judges can hear.
-ACE is particularly helpful in doing this because it comes from the CDC, is peer-reviewed and there have been several additional studies that confirm the findings.
-We can frame the discussion as now that we have this information let’s see if it can help protect children rather than a criticism of past practices when the court did not have this information.
+This means that protective mothers have to provide compelling information and have to present it in a way the judges can hear.
+The ACE research is beneficial because it comes from the CDC, is peer-reviewed, and several additional studies confirm the findings.
+We can frame the discussion around protecting children rather than criticizing past practices when the court did not have this information.

-The ACE Research goes to the essence of the best interests of the children so it is exactly what courts would be more willing to hear.
-Focusing on fear and stress helps protective mothers because abusers may fear consequences but they are not afraid the mother is going to hurt or kill them.
-ACE encourages a different kind of conversation and this is badly needed in the family courts.
+The ACE Research goes to the essence of the ‘best interests of the children,’ so it is exactly what courts would be more willing to hear.
+Focusing on fear and stress helps protective mothers because abusers may fear consequences, but they are not afraid the mother will hurt or kill them.
+ACE encourages a different kind of conversation, and this is badly needed in the family courts.

 Judges and lawyers have spent their entire careers hearing the misinformation that has predominated the courts.
-The more these professionals hear about ACE the better chance for them to understand and act based on this good medical research.
-It will be a welcome change to spend our time talking about what can be done to benefit the children.
+The more these professionals hear about Adverse Childhood Experiences, the better, the more likely they are to understand and act on this good medical research.
+It will be a welcome change to spend our time talking about what can benefit the children.